smasala/guidelines/frontend/components.md

      */
     @Input()
     public title: string;

     /**
-     * 'any' types are not permitted unless a 3rd party framework
-     * explicitly uses it.
-     * Even trivially inferred types should be declared such as boolean and string.
-     */
-    private body: MyType;

-    /**
-     * Properties with no explicit accessor is not allowed */
-    myOtherProperty: number;

-    /**
      * Template properties should be marked as 'public'.
      */
     public myForm: FormGroup;

     /**
      * Properties (public and private) are to be documented
      * @example